Alonso-del-Arte/chess/doc/Puzzles.md

 rook on d2.
 Even against a very strong player, I can win in 25 moves.
 But there is a much better move here.
 Can you figure it out?

-### Watch out for the opponent's remaining material
+### Watch out for the opponent's remaining material...

 I was playing one of the easy bots on a popular chess website.
 I was playing White, the bot was playing Black.
 I had captured all of the bot's rooks, knights